-The Regional Campuses Faculty Manual was created for and is regularly updated by faculty members teaching on the University of South Carolina Regional Campuses and contains information concerning University regulations and procedures of interest to them.
+The Palmetto College Campuses Faculty Manual was created for and is regularly updated by faculty members teaching on the University of South Carolina Palmetto College Campuses and contains information concerning University regulations and procedures of interest to them.

 Academic regulations as they pertain to students appear in The University of South Carolina Bulletin.
 General rules governing the operation of the Board of Trustees can be found in the Bylaws-University of South Carolina, revised February, 19, 1993.
+The four Palmetto College Campuses-Lancaster, Sumter, Salkehatchie, and Union-are accredited with USC Columbia by the Southern Association of Colleges and Schools.

 Faculty and staff fall under the jurisdiction of The University of South Carolina Policies and Procedures Manual.
-This document contains specific information about the operations of the institution and should be consulted by faculty for specific procedures found in the Regional Campuses Faculty Manual.
+This document contains specific information about the operations of the institution and should be consulted by faculty for specific procedures found in the Palmetto College Campuses Faculty Manual.

-Faculty members are urged to regularly examine the agenda and minutes of the Regional Campuses Faculty Senate.
-Action by this body may modify the contents of the Manual, which is edited by faculty in collaboration with the Vice Provost for System Affairs and Executive Dean for Extended University.
+Faculty members are urged to regularly examine the agenda and minutes of the Palmetto College Campuses Faculty Senate.
+Action by this body may modify the contents of the Manual, which is edited by faculty in collaboration with the Palmetto College Chancellor.

-The Regional Campuses Faculty Manual describes the University's administrative organization; the composition and functions of the faculty organization; regulations and policies establishes the terms of employment; the manner of appointment; the procedures and standards for tenure and promotion; the duties of faculty members, and the procedures and standards for termination of employment.
+The Palmetto College Campuses Faculty Manual describes the University's administrative organization; the composition and functions of the faculty organization; regulations and policies establishes the terms of employment; the manner of appointment; the procedures and standards for tenure and promotion; the duties of faculty members, and the procedures and standards for termination of employment.
 It provides information on research policies and benefits and privileges and confirms the authority of the faculty to participate in the governance of the University particularly in regard to academic matters.